 - Social media and emails.
 Pretty self explanatory.

 - Skype.
 There are other options like FaceTime for Apple fans, I think Skype is the most established option though.
 It’s easy to use, all you need is a stable internet connection.
 Skype users often don’t know that you can make calls into the cellular network aswell.
-Especially if the person you want to call doesn’t has internet acces, that’s a considerable option.
+Especially if the person you want to call doesn’t have internet acces, that’s a considerable option.
 It probably saves you the need of getting a foreign SIM card aswell.

 - WhatsApp.
 Nowadays pretty much everybody should be familiar with WhatsApp or similar messenger services like Telegram.
 Also WhatsApp offers the option to call people for free.